MLB spring camps open, Bieber in Guardians gear, Vlad Jr set

 Many players also have work to do.

-Freddie Freeman, Carlos Correa and Clayton Kershaw were among more than 100 free agents without a contract as camps opened.
+Freddie Freeman, Carlos Correa and Trevor Story were among more than 100 free agents without a contract as camps opened.

-The Cardinals quickly got in motion, reaching a deal with pitcher Drew VerHagen on a two-year contract.
-The 31-year-old righty was 10-10 with a 5.11 ERA in 127 games over parts of six seasons with Detroit before spending the last two years with the Nippon Ham Fighters of the Japan Pacific League.

-“We believe he will compete for a starting job, but could easily transition to the bullpen if needed,” Cardinals President of Baseball Operations John Mozeliak said.
+All-Star lefty Carlos Rodon and the NL West champion San Francisco Giants reached a $44 million, two-year deal, a person familiar with the deal told The Associated Press.
+The person spoke on condition of anonymity because the contract wasn’t announced.

 AP Sports Writers Tom Withers and Stephen Hawkins and AP freelance writers Chuck King and Mark Didtler contributed to this report.